 Apartments or flats are big buildings which consists separate dwellings for different families.
+They typically have a Minimalist Apartment Design but there is other design styles on the market as well.
 Apartment will resides minimum three or more families living independently of each other.

 Hotels are just like lodging houses and also managed by single management but they provide accommodation primarily on temporary basis. inns, motels etc come under this category.

 Selection of site for any building is a very important and experts job and should be done very very carefully by an experienced engineer.
 The requirements of site for buildings with different occupancies are different.Following are some of the important factors which should be considered while selecting site for any residence.

 - The site should be in fully developed area or in the area which has potential of development.

 - There should be good transport facilities such as railway, bus service, for going to office, college, market, etc.

 - Civic services such as water supply, drainage sewers, electric lines, telephone lines, etc. should be very near to the selected site so as to obtain their services with no extra cost.